 To demonstrate the devastating impact that cybercrimes have had, one need only take Facebook as an example, which had over 540 million users data exposed on Amazon’s cloud computing services.

-With that being said, we also need to consider the hacks and breaches that don’t get reported, particularly when we bring into consideration that a whopping 4000 ransomware attacks happen daily.
+With that being said, we also need to consider the hacks and breaches that don’t get reported, particularly when we take into consideration that a whopping 4000 ransomware attacks happen daily.

-A lack of dealing with cybercrimes effectively can eradicate businesses entirely, as seen with 60 percent of small businesses, who go out of business shortly after being struck with a cyberattack.
+A lack of dealing with cybercrimes effectively can eradicate businesses entirely, as seen with 60 percent of small businesses, which go out of business shortly after being struck with a cyberattack.

 Moreover, a severe shortage of cybersecurity personnel haunts business owners in the event of a cyberattack.
 Estimates suggest that almost 3.5 billion jobs in the cybersecurity market will be vacant due to the massive gap between the skill sets in prospective employees and the industry requirements.
 Other reasons why enterprises need to focus more on cybersecurity include:

 A key reason behind the implementation of specific cybersecurity tactics is the protection of said data.
-The most apparent step an enterprise can take to protect sensitive information is to restrict the data being put out on a public domain.
+The most apparent step an enterprise can take to protect sensitive information is to restrict the data being put out in the public domain.

-Other ways to secure the handling of sensitive information deals with limiting the number of contacts who have access to the company email, and using a ‘burner’ email account instead.
+Other ways to secure the handling of sensitive information include limiting the number of contacts who have access to the company email, and using a ‘burner’ email account instead.

 As we already mentioned above, 4000 ransomware attacks happen daily, and the most common victims happen to be business organizations.